 1. Takes note of the report of the United Nations High Commissioner for Human Rights on the situation of human rights in Yemen and of the debate held at the Human Rights Council during its thirty-third session, notes with interest the statement and comments by the Government of Yemen on the report and welcomes the willingness of the Government to cooperate with the United Nations and the Office of the High Commissioner;

-2. Expresses deep concern at the serious abuses and violations of international human rights law and the deteriorating humanitarian situation in Yemen, including the continued recruitment of children contrary to international treaties, the abduction of political activists, the violations against journalists, the killing of civilians, the prevention of access for relief and humanitarian aid, the cutting of electricity and water supplies and the attacks against hospitals and ambulances;
+2. Expresses deep concern at the serious abuses and violations of international human rights law and applicable international humanitarian law in Yemen, including those involving the continued recruitment of children, the abduction of political activists, the violations against journalists, the killing of civilians, attacks on civilian infrastructure, including hospitals and ambulances, the prevention of access for relief and humanitarian aid, and the cutting of electricity and water supplies;

-3. Calls upon all parties in Yemen to respect their obligations under international human rights law and international humanitarian law, to stop immediately attacks on civilians and to ensure humanitarian access to the affected population nationwide;
+3. Calls upon all parties to respect their obligations under international human rights law and international humanitarian law, to stop immediately attacks targeting civilians and to ensure humanitarian access to the affected population nationwide; and also to facilitate the delivery of basic humanitarian goods and services;

-4. Calls upon the Government to take further measures to protect civilians, and to ensure the continuity of effective investigation by the national commission of inquiry with a view to ending impunity in all cases of violation and abuse of human rights, including cases of violence against journalists and the detention of journalists and political activists;
+4. Calls upon the Government to take further measures to protect civilians, and to ensure continued effortsof effective investigation by the National Commission, in order to, inter alia, end impunity;

-5. Calls upon all parties in Yemen to implement fully Security Council resolution 2216 (2015), which will contribute to an improvement in the human rights situation and which contains specific concerns and places particular demands on Ali Abdullah Saleh and the Houthis militias to release political prisoners and journalists and to engage in the political process in an inclusive, peaceful and democratic way, ensuring that women are part of the political and peacemaking process, and calls upon Ali Abdullah Saleh and the Houthis militias to sign the road map presented by the Special Envoy of the Secretary-General for Yemen;
+5. Calls upon all parties in Yemen to implement fully Security Council resolution 2216 (2015), which will contribute to an improvement in the human rights situation and which contains specific concerns and places particular demands on Ali Abdullah Saleh and the Houthis militias to release political prisoners and journalists and to engage in the political process in an inclusive, peaceful and democratic way, ensuring that women are part of the political and peacemaking process, and further calls upon Saleh and the Houthis militias to meaningfully engage with the Special Envoy of the Secretary-General for Yemen Mr. Ismail Ould Cheikh Ahmed and encourages all parties to reach a comprehensive agreement that will end the conflict;

 6. Demands that all Yemeni parties to the conflict end the recruitment and use of children and release those who have already been recruited, and calls upon all parties to cooperate with the United Nations for their reintegration into their communities, taking into consideration the relevant recommendations made by the Secretary-General in his reports on children and armed conflict;